-In recent news, southern California is dealing with an outbreak of a highly virulent strain of Newcastle disease.
-This outbreak means that many backyard flock owners must have their flocks humanely euthanized for the protection of the entire country’s poultry population.
+In 2018, Southern California dealt with an outbreak of a highly virulent strain of Newcastle disease.
+This outbreak meant that many backyard flock owners had to have their flocks humanely euthanized for the protection of the entire country’s poultry population.
 We can all imagine how devastating this would be for us, not to mention the impact that a nationwide outbreak could have on our food supply from egg and chicken meat sources.
 It’s a trickle-up effect.

 Any poultry illness can potentially become a national outbreak if backyard poultry owners fail to do their part in maintaining good biosecurity practices.
 Let’s outline the main points of good biosecurity for a backyard flock owner.